EconoDLT/MultiChainLending/README.md

 This repository contains code and data for the submitted paper.

 CODE:
 Code is written in R and is found in the file lending_analysis.R.
+Fundamental used functions are plm() for the panel data (fixed effects) regression and lm() for the OLS regressions.

 DATA OVERVIEW:
 53 Bridge Protocols,